luxfi/sdk/examples/README.md

 exchanges and blockchains, it is definitely worth a read (the logic for filling orders is < 100 lines of code!).

-To ensure the `vmsdk` stays reliable as we optimize and evolve the codebase, we also run E2E tests in the `tokenvm` on each PR to the `vmsdk` core modules.
+To ensure the `sdk` stays reliable as we optimize and evolve the codebase, we also run E2E tests in the `tokenvm` on each PR to the `sdk` core modules.

 ## Expert: `indexvm`
 The [`indexvm`](https://github.com/luxfi/indexvm) is much more complex than the `tokenvm` (more elaborate mechanisms and a new use case you may not be familiar with).
-It was built during the design of the `vmsdk` to test out the limits of the abstractions for building complex on-chain mechanisms.
-We recommend taking a look at this `luxvm` once you already have familiarity with the `vmsdk` to gain an even deeper understanding of how you can build a complex runtime on top of the `vmsdk`.
+It was built during the design of the `sdk` to test out the limits of the abstractions for building complex on-chain mechanisms.
+We recommend taking a look at this `luxvm` once you already have familiarity with the `sdk` to gain an even deeper understanding of how you can build a complex runtime on top of the `sdk`.

 The `indexvm` is dedicated to increasing the usefulness of the world's content-addressable data (like IPFS) by enabling anyone to "index it" by